 Fortunately, machined parts are not especially difficult to design — just as long as certain rules are followed.
 These rules are outlined below.

 Undercuts are cuts in the workpiece that cannot be executed using standard cutting tools (because a section of the part is obstructing it).
-They require special cutting tools — T-shaped ones, for example — and special design considerations.
+They require special cutting tools — T-shaped ones, for example — and special machining design considerations.

 Since cutting tools are made in standard sizes, undercut dimensions should be in whole millimeters to match the tool.
 (For standard cuts this doesn’t matter, since the tool can move back and forth in tiny increments.)